Sometimes a leak will travel 10-20 feet away from the penetration area.

 Sometimes you think you have a roof leak when in fact the roof is fine.
 Attic condensation is a prime example.
 High humidity can cause condensation and “rain” to fall in your attic.
 It can also make the underside of the roof sheathing look wet convincing you to think you have a leak instead.
 Chimney crowns can develop cracks.
 Siding can be missing above a roof.
 This can cause water to enter behind head flashing.

 There are so many different ways water can get in.
-The best practice is to do regular maintenance and check ups.
+The best practice is to do regular maintenance and checkups.